pomme-clic/s-money-documentation/docs/docs/cards/card-management.md

 <Highlight type="tip">

- Once your virtual card is created, you need to get card informations to use in e-commerce for example
+ Once your virtual card is created, you need to get card informations to use in e-commerce for example.

 </Highlight>

 <Highlight type="caution">

- To use API Card Display, for PCI compliance, we use a Secure Interface by a sdk
+ To use API Card Display, for PCI compliance, we use a Secure Interface by a SDK.

 </Highlight>